ajaajahmad/OnlineServiceManagementSystem/README.md

 4. **Configure the Application**

-  Open the `config.php` file in the project directory.
+  Open the `dbConnection.php` file in the project directory.

   Update the database connection settings: